 - Visibility issues

 - Difficulty managing change

-  There are many problems that come from poor contract lifecycle management systems – many of these can be fixed with contract lifecycle management services and software.
+There are many problems that come from poor CLM systems – many of these can be fixed with contract lifecycle management services and software.

 Importance of Contract Lifecycle Management Process